-In 1966, Bob married Martha Johnson, and they have made their home in Spartanburg County for almost 45 years.
+In 1966, Bob married Martha Johnson, and they have made their home in Spartanburg County for more than 50 years.
 Martha taught math at Landrum High School for over 22 years.
-Bob and Martha have one son, Greg; a daughter-in-law, Gina; five adult grandchildren - Sara and Silas Rowland, Tommy Walker, Emma Walker, and Anna Chesnut; and a great grandson, Desmond.
+Bob and Martha have one son, Greg; a daughter-in-law, Gina; and five adult grandchildren and their families - Anna Chesnut; Sara and Silas Rowland, with sons Desmond and Sawyer; Emma and Josh Simmons, with daughter Carter; and Tommy Walker.

 At USC, BOB WALKER was a member of the Air Force ROTC and learned to fly airplanes.
 He went on to become a Jet Aircraft Flight Instructor and an Air Force Captain, teaching many brave pilots who would later serve in Vietnam.
 After his military service, Bob returned home and continued his passion for aviation and still flies aircraft today.
 Bob’s passion for flying was also inherited by his son Greg, a retired Lieutenant Colonel from the Air Force and the former Veteran’s Affairs officer for Spartanburg County from 2012 to 2015.